 Yes, it is.

-The fireplace in your great room/adjoining family room should definitly relate to what’s happening in your kitchen if you want to avoid the look of yesterday and today.
+The fireplace in your great room/adjoining family room should definitely relate to what’s happening in your kitchen if you want to avoid the look of yesterday and today.

-All you have to do is image a white kitchen that looks similar to this one sitting opposite your current stone fireplace and you’ll run to paint it 🙂
+All you have to do is imagine a white kitchen that looks similar to this one sitting opposite your current stone fireplace and you’ll run to paint it 🙂

 Chalk painting your fireplace is a great idea!
-Although your sandstone fireplace can also get away with being painted with a solid paint like the first image in this post (above).
+Although your sandstone fireplace can also get away with being painted with a solid paint like the very first fireplace image in this post (above).

 But before chalk paint came along, I would advise my clients NOT to paint stone fireplaces because then they would look like this: